Australian Public Health Small Grants Program Guidelines

 For a patient to be eligible for this program they must be:

-• Experiencing financial distress (with no other funding avenues available to them),
+Experiencing financial distress (as assessed by social workers, allied health professionals or similarly qualified professional staff) with no other funding avenues available to them,

 Where can I apply?